 At first, you should give your dog a treat whenever you get them to stop barking.
 As they start to associate being quiet with getting a treat, you can begin to give treats once in a while.
 Then, your dog should want to be quiet on the off chance that you’ll provide them with something.

 You can use any treats you like, though smaller ones will be easier if your dog barks often.
 Smaller treats can also be easier for you to keep on hand for when your dog barks.
+We recommend Neo bites which can be broken down into small pieces for training or smaller dogs

 While treats are an excellent training tool, don’t overuse them.
 Too many treats can be a bad thing, even if your dog might try to tell you otherwise.